ianrenton/ianrenton.com/projects/meteogram/index.markdown

 ![The Raspberry Pi configuration utility, with automatic login enabled](autologin.jpg){: .center}

+I set the panel to auto-hide (right-click panel, Panel Settings, Advanced, Enable auto-hide) and its size when auto-hidden to 6 pixels.
+The 6 pixels is due to a later discovery that the touchscreen makes it hard to get the cursor to exactly the top pixel of the screen; setting it to be the top 6 pixels allows touch controls to bring up the menu much more easily.

-I set the panel to auto-hide (right-click panel, Panel Settings, Advanced, Enable auto-hide), configured the WiFi adapter to join my home network, and applied all available software updates at this point.
+I also configured the WiFi adapter to join my home network, and applied all available software updates at this point.

 The remaining steps were to disable another aspect of screen timeout: